davekeck/Xcode-4-Fixins/README.md

 __OptionClickDocumentation__: This fixin changes Xcode's behavior when option-clicking a symbol, by opening the documentation for the given symbol rather than opening the Quick Help popup.
 (Normally this behavior is accessed by option-clicking a symbol and then clicking the book icon in the Quick Help popup.)
 Note that this fixin is necessary because option-double-clicking a symbol doesn't display the documentation for the symbol - it just opens the documentation dialog with the symbol entered into the search field.

-__CurrentLineHighlighter__: This plugin adds highlighting to the line of the current cursor position.
-This makes visually tracking the current insertion point easier.
-Many editors have this feature.
-When in the editor, the Editor menu item will have a new item, "Current Line Highlight Color...", which allows the user to select the color.

-__===== EXPERIMENTAL FIXINS =====__

-These fixins must be built individually to be installed; see their individual projects in the _À La Carte Projects_ directory.

-__DisableWriteStateData__: This fixin improves Xcode's responsiveness by disabling the -[IDEWorkspaceDocument writeStateData] method.
-This method is of course undocumented and I'm unsure what data it typically writes.
-In my testing, I've noticed this fixin prevents the active source file from being remembered across Xcode launches, and it's very likely that it prevents other data from being written as well.
-With that said, on my machine this fixin really improves Xcode's responsiveness.

-__UserScripts__: Reinstates some semblance of the Xcode 3.x User Scripts menu.
+__UserScripts (Experimental)__: Reinstates some semblance of the Xcode 3.x User Scripts menu.
 See documentation in the XCFixin_UserScripts directory.